You lace up for a run with an empty stomach, wondering if eating first will help or sabotage the workout.

 We use MAS Flush with our athletes at RunnersConnect because it targets Bifidobacterium and prebiotic fibers specifically for gut resilience in runners.

-What Should You Eat Before a Race?
+What Should You Eat Before a Race by Distance?

 What Are the Best Pre-Run Snack and Meal Ideas?